-Carbs, proteins and fats are considered macronutrients.
+Carbohydrates, proteins and fats are considered macronutrients.
 Since it’s a simple way to keep track of nutrition requirements, many diets are based on these divisions.
-You’ve probably heard of the Atkins diet which minimizes carbohydrates and focuses more on protein.
+You’ve probably heard of the Atkins diet, which minimizes carbohydrates and focuses more on protein.
 Many swear that this diet helped them lose weight.
-But what if you want to maintain your current weight or build muscle?
+However, what if you want to maintain your current weight or build muscle?

 Let’s find out which macronutrient diet is best for your situation and look at the evidence behind these claims.
 You’ll even learn what it takes to be able to drink pure canola oil and not gain weight.

 One notable example is if you follow a 100 percent vegan diet.
 This means all your consumed foods are from plant sources only.
-Vegans don’t eat meat, fish, eggs, dairy products, or anything containing these substances.
+Vegans don’t eat meat, fish, eggs, dairy products or anything containing these substances.
 That’s why vegans are very conscious about getting enough protein in their diet.
-Still, there are plenty of plant sources of protein such as quinoa, soy, legumes, beans and nuts.
+Still, there are plenty of plant sources of protein like quinoa, soy, legumes, beans and nuts.

 Another important thing to remember is that macro foods are composed of micronutrients.
 For instance, different protein sources may have different amounts of amino acids.
 Calorie for calorie, some foods contain more vitamins and minerals than others.
 Also, not all fats are the same, and you have saturated, monounsaturated and polyunsaturated fats.

 So, even though we divide the macronutrients into three broad categories, the quality of a certain food in each category may vary widely.